 This means that thousands of patients have remained without medical cannabis in general and thousands of others left with residues from the previous supply and without any update from the Ministry of Health regarding what is expected of them when the supply is over.

-At least some of these patients are expected to file a lawsuit against the Ministry of Health, based on a precedent Won recently Cannabis was treated for NIS 4,000 monetary compensation after not receiving timely delivery and was forced to purchase cannabis on the black market.
+At least some of these patients are expected to file a lawsuit against the Ministry of Health, based on a precedent Won recently Cannabis was treated with a NIS 4,000 monetary compensation after failing to receive supplies on time and was forced to purchase cannabis on the black market.

 Patients told Cannabis magazine that Tikun Olam had indeed given their license to the YKR, but the YKR dispatchers mislead them by saying that the licenses are still in repair.
 The company insists that all of the relevant licenses have been transferred to the NCM and that they can not do more, under the guidance of the Ministry of Health.

 The Kenduk company, headed by Ehud Barak, refused to give details beyond that they receive dozens of new patients every day from Tikkun Olam.
 BOL, which receives most of the Tikkun Olam patients, wants to emphasize that they are doing everything in their power to help.

 "BOL enlisted the help of patients and absorbed a great deal of Tikkun Olam, a very difficult task, especially because of the terrible distress of the patients, who were forced to change their habits and species," BOL said.
 "Our customer service center is fully accessible by email, messenger, and telephone and most of the calls are answered on the same day or at the latest, the next day."